Musical Lists

 Which of these musicals by Leonard Bernstein is your favorite?

 Or have you ever played a role in any of these Leonard Bernstein musicals?
 Feel free to share in the comments below.
-And if you like these types of lists, check out the musical database.
-That’s where you’ll find musicals sorted by composer, theme, setting, and more!
+And if you enjoy exploring these lists, check out the musical database, where you can discover musicals organized by composer, theme, setting, and much more!

 Stacy Karyn, Author of Musicals by Leonard Bernstein.